Leucospermum saxosum: Distribution, habitat and ecology

 The species is the only Leucospermum species that naturally occurs outside South Africa, although it is also present in Mpumalanga.
-It can be found at an altitude of 1200–2100 m (4000–7000 ft) in mountain grassland or shrubland with other sclerophyllous plants such as other Proteaceae.
+It can be found at an elevation of 1200–2100 m (4000–7000 ft) in mountain grassland or shrubland with other sclerophyllous plants such as other Proteaceae.
 Across its range, the average annual rainfall is 1100–1500 mm (45–60 in), most of which falls during the summer, and regular mists occur.
-On the Zimbabwe-Mozambique border it can be found on dry rocky slopes and on outcrops of Frontier Quartzite, and in Transvaal on the Wolkberg Quartzite that occurs in the eastern slopes of the northern Drakensberg Range.
+In the Eastern Highlands on the Zimbabwe-Mozambique border it can be found on dry rocky slopes and on outcrops of Frontier Quartzite, and in Transvaal on the Wolkberg Quartzite that occurs in the eastern slopes of the northern Drakensberg Range.
 It flowers throughout the year, but mostly between September and December, and is pollinated by birds.
 The seeds are released from the heads after about two months and distributed by ants.
 It is very fire resistant because it regrows from its underground rootstock.